 [Related: Five Signs You May Need Endodontic Surgery]

 In some cases, patients may need bone grafting with or without guided tissue regeneration membrane (which is placed to act as a barrier preventing gum from growing down into the pocket).
-Periodontitis causes bone loss, so if your disease has eaten away bone causing deep pockets, bone grafting may be done to help regenerate some of the bone you have lost.
+Periodontitis causes bone loss.
+If your disease has eaten away bone causing deep pockets, bone grafting may be done to help regenerate some of the bone you have lost.
 Bone grafting may sound scary, but it is basically bone particles (synthetic, bovine, or human) that look like sand, mixed with antibiotics and placed into the area where you’ve lost bone.
 Your body begins to heal the area, thereby incorporating your own bone and regenerating some of the bone density you have lost.